hackclub/hackclub/workshops/splatter_paint/README.md

 **Warning: the following workshop involves flashing colors and is not recommended for those with a history of epilepsy.**

-One of the biggest fears that many people have when learning to code is that coding requires solving complex mathematical problems and a deep technical understanding of how computers work.
-You’re going to crush this myth in this workshop by making crazy, colorful splatter paint right in your browser.
+One of the most common myths about coding among people who are first learning to code is that coding mostly consists of sitting in a dark room all day writing ~Algorithms~ in a black terminal window with green text, solving complex mathematical equations, and generally being a genius.
+You’re going to crush this myth in this workshop by making crazy, colorful splatter paint right in your browser, in only 20 minutes.

 ![](https://raw.githubusercontent.com/hackclub/hackclub/splatter-paint/workshops/splatter_paint/img/demo.PNG)